deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 You are definitely going to scare people if you open a PR that has 50+ files changes (excluding trivial things like renames).
 Being 100% guilty of this myself, I can say it's very hard to find a good solution.
 Nobody likes abandoning their work for an entire morning to check someone else's PR.
-Not to mention that even the more disciplined developer will most likely lose focus after 20 minutes of looking at somebody else's code.
+Not to mention that even the most disciplined developer will most likely lose focus after 20 minutes of looking at somebody else's code.

 Instead, **DO split the PR in multiple parts**